(BIOM) BIOMEDICAL ENGINEERING

 BIOM 4205 - Intro Biomed and Chem Sensors (3)

 Measurement techniques and recognition processes; application of chemical sensors and biosensors to analysis of real samples.
-PREREQUISITE: BIOM 2710, CHEM 1120 and junior standing.
+Three lecture hours and three laboratory hours per week.
+PREREQUISITE: BIOM 3010, CHEM 1120 and junior standing.

 BIOM 4210 - Research Studies (1-3)

 Consultation, reading, laboratory and design work to investigate selected areas of biomedical engineering under supervision of faculty member; emphasis on laboratory work, design, and scientific writing.
 Formal paper required.
 PREREQUISITE: BIOM 2720, BIOM 3010, and permission of instructor.

 BIOM 4393 - Appld Finite Element Analysis (3)

 (Same as MECH 4393).
 Fundamental topics associated with use of finite element analysis in mechanical and biomedical engineering applications; introduction to finite element theory, model generation, CAD interfacing, post-processing of results and validation.
 PREREQUISITE: BIOM 2810 or CIVL 3322, or MECH 3322.